Elnaril/uniswap-universal-router-decoder/README.md

 ### How to encode
-The UR allows the chaining of several functions in the same transaction.
+The Universal Router allows the chaining of several functions in the same transaction.
 This codec supports it (at least for supported functions) and exposes public methods that can be chained.

 The chaining starts with the `encode.chain()` method and ends with the `build()` one which return the full encoded data to be included in the transaction.